 - NIOSH to Develop Resources on Recovery from Substance Misuse

 - The Mold Resource Center explores how for more than a decade, mold has been in the news.
 People are talking about the effect on population health and damage to the building.
 But what are the risks and issues?
-A number of agencies have guidelines that include protective measures for mold remediation and cleaning.
+Several agencies have guidelines that include protective measures for mold remediation and cleaning.

 - AIHA's Public Policy Agenda embodies three core elements of change, addressing 15 of the country’s most important worker health and safety challenges.

-- Protect Yourself from Noise Induced Hearing Loss since it has an impact on every level of our lives: in the workplace, among our family and friends, and at leisure.
+- Protect Yourself from Noise-Induced Hearing Loss since it impacts every level of our lives: in the workplace, among our family and friends, and at leisure.

 - Indoor Air Quality has received a great deal of attention in recent years.
 Although most of the concern originally focused on the workplace, more people are looking for answers to health and comfort problems occurring in their homes.

-- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19) The report is an analysis of the trends and issues affecting the field of industrial hygiene and occupational health, including the changing workplace landscape, big data, total worker exposure and exposure banding.
+- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19).
+The report analyzes the trends and issues affecting the field of occupational health and safety, including the changing workplace landscape, big data, total worker exposure, and exposure banding.

-- AIHA Issues Its First Public Policy Agenda (Jan '19) Covering the years 2019 through 2020, this plan focuses attention on 15 of the nation’s most important worker health and safety issues.
+- AIHA Issues Its First Public Policy Agenda (Jan '19) Covering the years 2019 through 2020, and this plan focuses on 15 of the nation’s most important worker health and safety issues.

-- Indoor Environmental Quality Committee provides a forum for exchanging ideas and information about indoor environmental quality and to participate in the development and analysis of related technological and regulatory issues.
+- Indoor Environmental Quality Committee provides a forum for exchanging ideas and information about indoor environmental quality and participating in the development and analysis of related technological and regulatory issues.

-- Risk Committee supports and promotes the application of human health risk assessment to better understand and control the hazards found within workplace and environmental settings.
+- Risk Committee supports and promotes human health risk assessment to better understand and control the hazards found within the workplace and environmental settings.

-- Exposure Assessment Strategies Committee provides leadership in the field of exposure assessment and strategies for environmental health, safety, and industrial hygiene professionals.
+- Exposure Assessment Strategies Committee provides leadership in exposure assessment and strategies for environmental health, safety, and industrial hygiene professionals.

-- Healthcare Working Group creates a forum for health care EH&S professionals to discuss issues of concern, share best practices, and promote positive change.
+- Healthcare Working Group creates a forum for health care OEHS professionals to discuss concerns, share best practices, and promote positive change.
 To achieve our mission, the HCWG is composed of seven project teams.
 The project teams were developed around common issues affecting health and safety professionals in healthcare.